Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 4.	***AI SBOMs and Guidance**: https://openchainproject.org/news/2025/10/20/welcoming-the-openchain-ai-system-bill-of-materials-compliance-guide*

 ### Cybersecurity
+*The topic stream Cybersecurity will cover at least the following aspects:*
+*Good Practice Sharing and Discussions about CyberSecurity challenges in the Software Supply Chain around new technologies like AgenticAI, regulations like CRA, SBOM requirements,... and how the ISO18974 can help organizations to prepare for it.*

 ### Open Source Compliance and OSPO-topics
 *The topic stream Open Source Compliance and OSPOs will cover the following aspects:*
 1.	***Building and Scaling OSPOs**: methodologies, best practices, and organizational patterns for establishing and maturing Open Source Program Offices to support strategic open-source adoption and collaboration.*